organicmaps/organicmaps/docs/INSTALL.md

     zlib1g-dev
 ```

-For Ubuntu 20.04 the version of `cmake` that ships with Ubuntu is too old; a more recent version can be installed using `snap`:
+For Ubuntu 20.04, the version of `cmake` that ships with Ubuntu is too old.
+A newer version can be installed using `snap`:

 ```bash
 sudo snap install --classic cmake
 ```

-For Ubuntu 22.04 `cmake` may be installed using `snap` as well, or alternatively by using `apt`:
+For Ubuntu 22.04, `cmake` may also be installed using `snap`, or alternatively by using `apt`:

 ```bash
 sudo apt install -y cmake